sysid/bkmr-lsp/README.md

 ## Overview

 bkmr-lsp provides trigger-based snippet completion for bkmr snippets in any LSP-compatible editor.
 Type `:` followed by letters to get snippet completions.
 Snippets are automatically interpolated, delivering processed content rather than raw templates.
+Additionally, it provides LSP commands for filepath comment insertion with automatic language detection.

 ## Requirements